 Potential Salary for Senior Project Managers

-According to the BLS, the category for project managers (business operations specialists) had a median annual wage of $67,280 in May 2014.
+According to the BLS, the category for project managers (business operations specialists) had a mean annual wage of $75,750 in May 2017.
 Advanced education, including certifications, can help project managers attain seniority in their positions.

 Education and Training Requirements

 Some show preference to candidates with advanced education, in a Master of Business Administration in Project Management.
 Coursework typically includes international business management, strategic project management, managerial economics, organizational behavior and database management technology.

 Employers can be confident that professionals who have earned an MBA are able to:

 - Utilize analytical skills to make critical decisions and solve problems.

 - Assess financial, economic and statistical data to manage risk.

 - Demonstrate knowledge of modern leadership and negotiation theories.